Linaro/lava/doc/v2/lava_test_shell.rst

 Advanced Parsing
 ================

+.. warning:: Parse patterns and fixup dictionaries are confusing and hard to debug.
+The syntax is Python and the support remains for compatibility with existing Lava Test Shell Definitions.
+With LAVA V2, it is recommended to move parsing into a :ref:`custom script <custom_scripts>` contained within the test definition repository.
+The script can simply call ``lava-test-case`` directly with the relevant options once the data is parsed.
+This has the advantage that the log output from LAVA can be tested directly as input for the script.

 You may need to incorporate an existing test that doesn't output results in in the required ``pass``/``fail``/``skip``/``unknown`` format required by